Hans Hansson – Falkland

 unique ability to reach special, out of the ordinary destinations that are otherwise inaccessible.

-Accommodating just 12 passengers, sailing aboard the Hans Hansson is a delightfully intimate and flexible adventure experience.
-Explore calmly with personalized activities and enjoy sailing with a small group.
+Accommodating just 12 passengers, sailing aboard the Hans Hansson offers a delightfully intimate and flexible adventure experience.
+Explore at your own pace with personalized activities and enjoy the unique experience of a micro cruise.

 All Included